What’s Up with That? The Hidden Heat Hazard for Car Batteries

 Marc has this to say about the donation: “We are honored to support Durham Tech’s automotive education department by donating one of our loaner cars.
 This partnership reflects our core value of ‘Being Grateful and Helpful,’ and our commitment to fostering the next generation of skilled automotive professionals.”

-Our People: Logan Gray, General Service Lead
+Our People: Logan Gray, Lead General Service Technician

 photo of a set of wrenches beside a bumper sticker with a yellow smiley face that reads "Drive Happy" and a blue ball cap with a yellow smiley face